mitogen-hq/mitogen/docs/api.rst

             discarded, by forking from a new thread.
 Aside from clean tracebacks, this has the effect of causing objects referenced by the stack to cease existing in the child.

+        :param function on_fork:
+            Function invoked as `on_fork()` from within the child process.
+This permits supplying a program-specific cleanup function to break locks and close file descriptors belonging to the parent from within the child.

+        :param Context via:
+            Same as the `via` parameter for :py:meth:`local`.

         :param bool debug:
             Same as the `debug` parameter for :py:meth:`local`.